elastic/connectors/README.md

-# Elastic Enterprise Search Python connectors
+# Elastic Python connectors

 ![logo](logo-enterprise-search.png)

-The home of Elastic Enterprise Connector Clients written in Python.
-This repository contains the framework for customizing Elastic Enterprise Search native connectors, or writing your own connectors for advanced use cases.
+The home of Elastic connector service and native connectors.
+This repository contains the framework for customizing Elastic native connectors, or writing your own connectors for advanced use cases.

 **The connector will be operated by an administrative user from within Kibana.**